HazemAbuelanin/HazemAbuelanin/README.md

 - 💻 Software Development

 I am currently **founding and leading the first autonomous racing team** at my university as the **Autonomous Team Leader**.

 My focus is on strengthening my skills in **computer engineering fundamentals** while exploring advanced topics in **robotics software engineering** and **AI** by working on various exciting projects.

-💡 **Open to internship and training opportunities** to further enhance my abilities.

 ---